 Step Five:

-Water Hygiene Audit
+Water Safety Audit

-Our final step is the Water Hygiene Audit, a key element in any successful water management framework.
+Our final step is the Water Safety Audit, a key element in any successful water management framework.
 That said, auditing is very often overlooked; perhaps due to budget constraints and the difficulty in assigning value to the process of an audit.
 However, in steps 2 and 4 we described auditing in the need for ‘reviewing the effectiveness of the management arrangements and control measures in place’.

 A regularly completed audit can assure that Legionella matters remain in hand and identify opportunities for improving effectiveness or efficiency.
 Indeed, the audit closes the loop between what we have in place and the goals we set out to achieve.